 I often hear comments that a friend or family member should not be driving.
 This person is usually either an older driver or a person suffering from health issues known to the person making the comment.
-These people also wish that someone would do something about it.
+These people also express the wish that someone would do something about it.

 Without reports such as this it can be difficult to identify drivers who for whatever reason are no longer capable.
 Yes, the law does require that a doctor identify a patient that is no longer capable, but only if the doctor cautions the patient to stop driving and the patient does not do so.

 Worried about what will happen if you make a report?
 I’m sure that it would be a difficult decision for anyone to turn in a friend or family member.
 I suppose it comes down to asking yourself if you can live with that, or can you live with knowing that the incapable driver has hurt themselves or others because you didn’t do something.
-This decision may not be one that you can rely on “the system” to make for you.